Tyrrrz/CliFx/Readme.md

 // $ ./myapp <param>
 ```

+> [!IMPORTANT]
+> Order values must be unique among the parameters of the same command.

-Here, as evident from the attribute, this parameter is bound with the order of `0`.
+As evident from the attribute, this parameter is bound with the order of `0`.
-This value specifies the parameter's position relative to the other parameters in the command, which determines the sequence in which they are activated from the command line.
+This value specifies the parameter's position relative to the other parameters in the command, determining the order in which it is activated from the command line.

 For example, given the following bindings, parameters will receive their inputs in the order of: `First` -> `Second` -> `Third`: